eduNEXT/xblock-limesurvey/README.rst

 Next, you must create a user with API access:

 1. Navigate to Configuration → Users management → Add user.
 2. Fill the form with the desired information.
-Doesn't set and Expire date/time y set a custom password.
+Doesn't set and Expire date/time and set a custom password.
 3. Select the permissions to the user.

    - For the ``Surveys`` permission add permissions to ``View/read`` and ``Update``.